CSWesley/ArduinoLCDRickroll/README.md

 ### Note:
 This code is for a 16x2 LCD display (LCD1602) with built in resistors.
 If your LCD module does not have built in resistors, you can add one between 5V and pin 15.
 Don't destroy your LCD!

 In respects to the code, it's not beautiful but I felt like this brute force method would be the most effective.
+(2 years later and this statement is utter BS I had no idea how to do it any other way)

 I can add a pin chart if someone wants.
 Just make a pull request, email, or DM on Discord.